First-order convergence for $321$-avoiding permutations

 Now we will look at the transitions between logical equivalence classes along with the insertion process.
 Suppose two permutations in $\tn{AV}(321)$ belong to the same logical equivalence class.
-If we insert the new entry to the terminal position in both permutations, they will still have the same equivalence class as the new entries add no information to make the permutations distinguishable.
-This can be shown by the EF game.
+For both of them, if we insert the new entry to the rightmost positions according to one-line notation, the new permutations will still have the same equivalence class since the new entries provide no information to make the permutations distinguishable.
+This can be shown by the EF game, see Section \ref{sect: ef}.
 Similarly, if it is inserted right next to the rightmost descent, they will have the same equivalence class.
-However, inserting it into a middle position can possibly give two different $k$-logical classes.
+However, inserting it into a middle position can possibly give two different $k$-equivalent classes.

-Suppose they have the same number of entries right to the rightmost descent.
-Even in this case, they do not necessarily belong to the same class after inserting the new entry at the same positions in both boxes as in Figure \ref{anter1}.
-The reason is that, the new entry can distinguish entries in the tail that are not initially distinguished, subsequently they could distinguish entries in an antecedent position.
+We give an example below that even two $k$-equivalent permutations have the same number of entries right to the rightmost descent, so the same number of insertion positions for the new entries, they are not necessarily $k$-equivalent after inserting the new entry in the same relative positions.

-Then we can look at entries below the second box and argue that the entries can still be distinguished there through the second box.
-However, since the number of moves is limited, this chain reaction can go up until the $k$-th box along the southwest direction.
-See Figure \ref{anter}.
-We will argue that if two permutations have the same $k$ boxes and the same logical class, then under insertion, the equivalence classes of the new permutations will be the same.
-Note that the new class can be different from the earlier one.